John Gross in 2009

 Gross would have been a great academic.
 But he conveyed his voluminous knowledge to a far wider readership, whose mental lives he enriched.

-FROM THE GUARDIAN
+THE GUARDIAN (OBITUARY PAGE)

 By Ion Trewin